martian-lang/martian/.github/CONTRIBUTING.md

 # Contributions

-Martian was until recently developed exclusively by [10x Genomics](https://www.10xgenomics.com/).
-While the source was always intended to be available to users, now it's easily accessible, and we can welcome contributions from the community!
+Martian was originally created at
+[10x Genomics](https://www.10xgenomics.com/).
+We are excited to
+now invite the community to contribute to its development!

 ## Contributor License Agreement
 Martian is released under the [MIT License](../LICENSE).
 By contributing to the project, including but not limited to through issues and pull requests, you are agreeing to release any intellectual property contained in those contributions under the same terms.
-We cannot accept contributions which would impose other licensing terms on the project.
+We cannot accept contributions which impose other licensing terms on the project.

-## Supported platforms
+## Supported Platforms
-Martian is primarily a `x86_64` Linux product.
-32-bit architectures are not useful for the kinds of bioinformatics pipelines Martian was designed to run.
+Martian is intended to run primarily on `x86_64` Linux platforms.
+We target support for running on the most recent patch versions of CentOS 5.2 or greater and Ubuntu 10 or greater.

 We'd like if it built on OSX and ideally Windows, and if at least some of the tools worked on those platforms.

-For Linux, we support running on the most recent patch versions of CentOS 5.2 and Ubuntu 10, and hopefully anything newer than that.

-Most of martian is written in [Go](https://golang.org/).
+Martian is written primarily in [Go](https://golang.org/).
 Go's [release policy](https://golang.org/doc/devel/release.html#policy) specifies that only the most recent point revision is supported.
 We do not expect to be able to build with unsupported versions of Go.